snipsco/snipsmanager/README.rst

 The Snips Skills Manager is a tool for easily setting up and managing a Snips assistant.

-A single configuration file, the Snipsfile, is required to create a Snips assistant.
+A single configuration file, the `Snipsfile <https://github.com/michaelfester/awesome-snips/>`_, is required to create a Snips assistant.
 In it, you specify:

 - The URL of your assistant, as created in the `Snips Console <https://console.snips.ai>`_
 - The `skills <https://github.com/michaelfester/awesome-snips/>`_ you want to install